SQLite Select

 Simple uses of SELECT statement

-You can use the SELECT statement to perform a simple calculation as follows:
+The following example show how to use the SELECT statement to perform a simple calculation:

 SELECT 1 + 1;Code language: SQL (Structured Query Language) (sql)